petruswagnavian/cse15l-lab-reports/lab3.md

 I choose `grep`!

 1. `ls |grep`
+source where I found this use of `grep`: https://en.wikibooks.org/wiki/Grep

 Example 1a: Using the command `ls |grep 2210` in the directory `/biomed` helps the user filter many files in a directory by searching for the specified key phrase `2210`.
 This command lists all the files in `/biomed` that have the characters `2210` in them.
 ```